jianan/jianan.github.io/index.md

 #### R/qtlintv

-R package for a simulation study on the behaviour of QTL intervals in populations of Advanced Intercross Lines (AIL) and Diversity Outbred (DO) populations.
+R package for a simulation study on the behavior of QTL intervals in populations of Advanced Intercross Lines (AIL) and Diversity Outbred (DO) populations.